Read this email I received from a newly separated mom, who says, “I am angry with God about my divorce.”

-I find myself completely hopeless and I am angry with God.
+I find myself completely hopeless and I am angry with God about my divorce.
 My 3rd husband, for whom I left my 2nd husband just could not handle being a stepfather and hated my ex.
 My ex wanted no part of my husband and vice versa.
 I had to make the hardest choice ever in my life.
 File for divorce.
 For the entire 6 years we were married, he constantly made our arguments about my ex, my two young kids or anything other thing possible.
 So I filed, he was served and I regret everyday since.

 I am so devastated and heart broken.
 She is the poorest excuse for a women you have ever met.
 She was always jealous of me, constantly telling me I was not good to him, I spend too much time with my kids, etc.

 I am angry with GOD about my divorce, I am angry at this world, and I am trying to do the best to keep it all together.
 Do I have the right that I am angry with GOD?
 I felt like I did the right thing, and everyone tells me it will get better, but IDK.
 If I can just get over this hurdle, I know I will be better on the other end.
 I am just so angry.

 Here are my thoughts.
 First, there is a difference between a husband not getting along with an ex-husband, and a husband not getting along with the kids.
 If this woman’s husband and ex-husband couldn’t stand each other, that’s not a reason to get divorced.
 Get over it, guys!

 But, it’s an entirely different story when the new husband and his wife fight about her children, and he can’t grasp the concept of being a stepdad.
 Hello??
 You knew what you were getting into, right?
 If you marry a woman with two young kids, you are also marrying the kids.